 In 1970, Italian-born architect Paolo Soleri broke ground for an experimental city that would become the model of his most-grand visions of a smarter, more-complex urban project.
 Arcosanti rests 65 miles north of Phoenix in Arizona’s high grasslands.
 In practice, Arcosanti strives to fully exemplify the theory of “Arcology”, a term Soleri coined to embody the synthesis of Architecture and Ecology.
 Furthermore, the site is still yet unfinished, constantly in construction, continuing to evolve to this day.

-In October 2018 I lived on-site for five weeks as one of the thousands of past workshoppers who have built the city with their two hands.
+In October 2018 I lived on-site for five weeks as one of the thousands of past workshoppers who have contributed themselves to built the city with their two hands.